nateaff/ecomplex/README.md

 # An example

 The complexity coefficients can be used a feature in classification and clustering tasks.
 Here we generate two groups of time series, each group drawn from an ARMA(2,2) model with one parameter changed.
-Plotting shows the coefficients separate the two series fairly well.
+A plot of the coefficients for each series shows the two groups are fairly well separated in the coefficient space.

 ```r
 library(ecomplex)